dngsus/data_analysis/01 Hotel Bookings/readme.md

 # Brief

 EDA to clean and process data to derive insights into cancellation rates, propose relevant actions in accordance.
-This project therefore answers hypothetical business questions like:
+This project therefore addresses hypothetical business questions like:
 - "Are there particular channels/groups/etc. with increasing cancellation trends which mitigation efforts should be focused on?"
 - [To do: add revenue implications into analysis to add depth to above]
-- "Why are our forecasting models for occupancy losing accuracy?
+- "Why are our forecasting models for occupancy losing accuracy? / "Which types of bookings are more liable to cancel?"
+- "What are the trends in customer cancellations?"

 **Outline of findings:**